Tandy474/EA_Hybrid_Quiz/README.md

   ### Getting started

 ### Using the TKinter desktop version.
-+1  Open the project folder on your EA laptop
+  1. Open the project folder on your EA laptop
-+2  Run the application by double-clicking _main.py_
+  2. Run the application by double-clicking _main.py_ _python main.py_
-      _python main.py_
-+3  The login window will appear automatically
+  3. The login window will appear automatically

 ### Using the Streamlit Web version
-  +1  Open a terminal in the project folder
+  1. Open a terminal in the project folder
-  +2  Run:
+  2. Run:
           _streamlit run streamlit_app.py_
-  +3  Your default browser will open the quiz interface.
+  3. Your default browser will open the quiz interface.

 ### Logging In
-  +1  Enter your EA username and password (stored in _users.csv_) +2  Select Login.
+  1. Enter your EA username and password (stored in _users.csv_)
+  2. Select Login.
-  +3  If the credentials are incorrect, an accessible error message will appear.
+  3. If the credentials are incorrect, an accessible error message will appear.
       This ensures only authorised staff can access the quiz.

 ### Selecting a Quiz
 After logging in:
-  +1  Choose a category (e.g., EA Basic, Flooding, Pollution, Regulation).
+  1. Choose a category (e.g., EA Basic, Flooding, Pollution, Regulation).
-  +2  Choose a difficulty level (Easy, Medium, Hard) +3  Select Start Quiz.
+  2. Choose a difficulty level (Easy, Medium, Hard)
+  3. Select Start Quiz.
       If either selection is missing, the system will display a clear error message.

 ### Answering Questions
-  +1  Read the question text
+  1. Read the question text
-  +2 Select your answer
+  2. Select your answer
         + Tkinter:  _dropdown menu_
         + Streamlit : _radio buttons_
-  +3 Select Submit
+  3. Select Submit
-      You will re
+      You will receive immediate feedback:
+        + Correct: green success message.
+        + Incorrect: message showing the correct answer Feedback is text-based to support accessibility.

 ### A third-level heading